 Regular snoring sounds like a smooth, gentle noise.
 But sometimes, there might be a cause for concern.

 - If the cat snore turns more from a series of breaths to a snort or cat cough, it might signal a respiratory issue or breathing issue.
 Another symptom of respiratory issues is nasal discharge or discharge from their eyes.

 - In addition, if your cat is having trouble breathing or experiencing labored breathing, take them to the vet right away.
 This could be a sign of a bigger issue and could be a life-threatening concern.

-Another way to determine whether or not your cat’s snoring is normal is to identify the type or snoring you hear.
+Another way to determine whether or not your cat’s snoring is normal is to identify the type of snoring you hear.
 Normal breath is fine, but things like snorting, coughing, or wheezing could be a sign of concern.
 Stertor, a low-pitched snore, and stridor, a high-pitched snore, can also be abnormal cat snoring sounds.

 The most common cause of snoring is being overweight, so if you notice that your kitty has had a few extra meals and is starting to snore, talk to your vet about putting them on a weight loss plan.
 Making sure you feed your cat high-quality food and that they get enough exercise will also help.
 Learn more about healthy cat weight.

 To treat snoring in your cat, first make sure that their nasal passages are clear (especially if you have a flat-faced breed).
 You may also adjust their sleeping position if that’s the cause.
 Helping your cat maintain a healthy weight will also decrease their snoring, as well as benefit them in a number of ways.
 Lastly, take your cat to the vet if you think the snoring is unnatural or if it has changed and you have seen other behavioral changes in your kitty.